Robert Ford (outlaw): Joining the gang

 In November 1881, after the train robbery, James moved his family to St. Joseph, Missouri, and intended to give up crime.
 The James gang had been greatly reduced in numbers by that time; some had fled the gang in fear of prosecution, and many of the original members were either dead or in prison after a botched bank robbery in Northfield, Minnesota.

 After the train robbery, James' brother Frank James had also decided to retire from crime and moved East, settling in Lynchburg, Virginia.

 By the spring of 1882, with his gang depleted by arrests, deaths and defections, James thought that he could trust only the Ford brothers.
 Charles had been out on raids with James before, but Robert was an eager new recruit.
 The Fords resided in St. Joseph with the James family, where Jesse went by the alias Thomas Howard.

 Hoping to keep the gang alive, James invited the Fords to take part in the robbery of the Platte City Bank in Missouri, but the brothers had already decided not to participate; rather, they intended to collect the $10,000 bounty placed on James by Governor Thomas T. Crittenden.
-In January 1882, Robert Ford and gang member Dick Liddil had surrendered to Sheriff James Timberlake at their sister Martha Bolton's residence in Ray County.
+In January 1882, Robert Ford and gang member Dick Liddil had surrendered to Sheriff James Timberlake at Ford's sister Martha Bolton's residence in Ray County.
 They were brought into a meeting with Crittenden, as they had been around James' cousin Wood Hite the day Hite was murdered.
 Crittenden promised Ford a full pardon if he would kill James, who was by then the most wanted criminal in the US.
 Crittenden had made capturing the James brothers his top priority; in his inaugural address he declared that no political motives could be allowed to keep them from justice.
 Barred by law from offering a sufficiently large reward, he had turned to the railroad and express corporations to put up a $5,000 bounty for the delivery of each of them and an additional $5,000 for the conviction of either of them.

 Living with the James family, the Fords became part of the daily routine, and James's wife cooked for them.
 They were nervous and bored, looking for opportunity, and feeling restless.
 The confession of Liddil to participating in Hite's murder made the news, and pressure began to build around James.